 Not all kefirs are good on a keto diet.
 Regular unsweetened kefir yogurt made from cow milk contains about 12 grams of net carbs per cup which is quite high on a keto diet.

-However, coconut kefir is a keto-friendly option with only 3.5 grams of net carbs per cup and it’s dairy-free, avoiding carbs from lactose.
+However, coconut kefir is a keto-friendly option with only 3.5 grams of net carbs per cup, and it’s dairy-free, avoiding carbs from lactose.

 Yes, Kefir has a sour tart taste due to the carbon dioxide left after the fermented process.

-Yes, you can absolutely freeze leftover Kefir into airtight container or in popsicle mold to make Kefir ice cream.
+Yes, you can absolutely freeze leftover Kefir into an airtight container or in popsicle mold to make Kefir ice cream.